-Every P4VJS method (P4VJS.<method>) is implemented as a JavaScript promise.
-It does not return a value.
+Every P4VJS asynchronous method (P4VJS.<method>) returns a JavaScript Promise instread of a value.
 This means that you need to provide a promise consumer, which is a callback method that gets called when the request is processed.
 This section explains how to handle execution of the promise as: